 The self-employed can voluntarily take out insurance against the consequences of accidents at work through professional associations who provide insurance (Berufsgenossenschaft).
 They must pay the contributions themselves.

 Accident insurance covers the costs resulting from accidents at work and occupational diseases.

 Accidents at work are accidents which occur during the performance of an insured activity (normally the work specified in the employment contract) and accidents on the way to and from this insured activity (commuting accident).
-Detours on the way to and from work are not normally insured; business trips are.
+Detours on the way to and from work can be insured under certain conditions; business trips are normally insured.

-Occupational diseases are diseases contracted by insured parties through or during the insured activities.
-The Occupational Diseases Regulation lists 77 recognised occupational diseases.
-If the insured party can prove that they have contracted another illness at or through their work activities, the accident insurance will cover the costs (combination of list and provision of proof system).
+Occupational diseases are diseases listed in the Occupational Diseases Regulation and contracted by insured parties through the insured activities.
+The Occupational Diseases Regulation at present lists 80 recognised occupational diseases (combination of list and provision of proof system).

 The policy holder receives benefits from the accident insurance only if a causal link exists between the insured activity and the accident/disease, as well as between the accident/disease and the damage to their health.
 The insured activity against must therefore have led to the accident or disease and the damage to health.